MELDProject/meld_graph/docs/interpret_results.md

 :::{tab-item} With the HTML viewer
 :sync: HTML

 The HTML viewer will open Freebrowse and load the T1 and FLAIR (where available) volumes as well as the classifier predictions on the left and right hemispheres.
 It will also load the FreeSurfer pial and white surfaces.
-It should look like that:
+It should look like this:

 ![qc_surface](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/freebrowse_viewer_1.png)

 You can scroll through and find the predicted clusters.
-You can also access the surfaces on another pannel.
+You can also access the surfaces on another panel.

 ![qc_surface](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/freebrowse_viewer_2.png)